Harvested by hand

 About our Home Goods products

 Lavender is not only beautiful and fragrant but often serves dual purposes.
 Our sachets naturally freshen up your clothing - and repel moths.
 Our comfort hearts, neck wraps and eye pillows have a soothing aroma - and can help alleviate aches and pains.
 Our Lavender water is fragrant and refreshing - and repels mosquitos and other pesky insects.
 Our body, massage and essential oils are some of our most therapeutic products offering the ability to rejuvenate, repair, relax, repel and revive your body and senses.

 ABOUT US - After many life experiences including living in France and traveling the world, Mike and Peggy Nelson decided to settled down in beautiful Cache Valley Utah.
-They live on a 6 acre farm nestled at the mouth of the Millville Canyon.
+They live on a 6 acre farm nestled at the mouth of Millville Canyon.
 They have over 80 apple trees in their orchard, many of which are vintage varieties, along with over 1000 Lavender plants across 2 fields.
 Hence their farm's name, "The Lavender Apple."

 THE FARM'S HISTORY - John and Hanna Nelson immigrated from Sweden in the early 1900's and purchased a large plot of land at the mouth of a beautiful canyon in Cache Valley.
 Now five (5) generations later John and Hanna's descendants are still taking care of this beautiful spot in the high mountains of Utah .
-This farm and the story of John and Hanna Nelson serves as inspiration for Mike (John and Hanna's' great grandson) and Peggy to culitvate the land once affectionately know as – "The Rocky Patch".
+This farm and the story of John and Hanna Nelson serves as inspiration for Mike (John and Hanna's' great grandson) and Peggy to cultivate the land once affectionately know as – "The Rocky Patch".